sonyxperiadev/amazon-custom-resources/elasticache-dependency/README.md

 # elasticacheDependency

-A Lambda function which implements a Custom Resource for Cloud Formation that gets information about elasticache clusters.
+A Custom Resource for Cloud Formation that gets information about elasticache clusters, including Endpoints.

 ## Installation